 - Always plan for traffic.
 I purposely only put the distance from Portland on each stop, not the time it takes, because it can vary greatly.
 Many people can’t get off of work until Friday afternoon, but you’ll want to add extra time onto your route if that’s the case.
 I always find somewhere along the way to eat dinner while I wait for traffic to die down.

 - Book accommodations in advance.
 Some of these recommended places are in popular areas like the coast, so you’ll want to book your hotel room months in advance.
-I would even say book it out 4-5 months in advance if you go during peak tourist season (aka summer).
+I would even say book it out 4-5 months in advance if you go during peak tourist season (aka summer in Portland).

 - Check the road conditions.
 If you go on a winter weekend getaway from Portland, be aware that some roads may close due to snow or might be extra icy.
 Check conditions first, go slow, and always have chains and a shovel with you.